- Competition Rules

-- In fourball competitions, where no opposition exists on the timesheet, players may present a card signed by both.
+- In fourball competitions, where no opposition exists on the timesheet, 2 players may compete and submit a card.

-- Eligibility to win the Captain’s or President’s prize require a member to be a full Ordinary member and completed the previous year as one of the following:- Ordinary member, 5 day member, Introductory member, student member or intermediate member.
-Persons not eligible may win any other prize on the day.
+- In order to win the Captain’s Prize or President’s Prize a member is required to be a full Ordinary member and completed the previous year as one of the following: Ordinary member, 5-day member, Introductory member, student member or intermediate member.
+Persons not eligible to win the main prize may win any other prize on the day.

-- Etiquette: All Members should be familiar with Section 1 of the Rules of Golf booklet which set the rules etiquette under the headings “Courtesy on the Course”, “Priority on the Course” and “Care of the Course”.
-These etiquette rules should be observed at all times.
+- Etiquette: All Members should be familiar with Rule 1 of the Rules of Golf which sets out the conduct expected of all players.
+This rule should be observed at all times.